kevinfoote/xportal-overlay/README.txt

 The above outlined project is known to work on VMWare View 5.1 and 5.1.1.
 Tested and in production in our environment.

-I'm sure VMWare would condone any involvement with the modification of the broker portal or any of its servlets.
+I'm sure VMWare would not approve of any involvement with the modification of the broker portal or any of its servlets.
 Additionally they will surely not offer any support for these modifications.

  ** USE THIS METHOD AT YOUR OWN RISK **